Deep Ecology in the Himalayas:

 Learning to Listen

-Unexpertness involves setting aside both our own pressures to be an expert.
+‘Unexpertness’ of our own conditioned urban minds involves setting aside our own internal pressures to be an ‘expert’ and learning afresh from the forest.
+Subtly and insiduously, one can have preconcieved notions about a forest and its complex realities and also expectations of what it should ‘offer’ us.
 The idea of expertness can be a barrier connecting with the land, alienated from our own authentic experience.
-The opposite of expertness is not ignorance but humility and listening to our own experience.
+The opposite of expertness is not ignorance but humility and listening to our own direct experience in nature.

 The strength of our relationships, both to each other and to the land, is our capacity for creation.
 We would like to build relationships as a listening community to forests and breaking from the haze of city lights.
 There could be nothing more enchanting than a walk through the forests at twilight or watching the stars from a look-out point.
 We want to find that spirit of enchantment and allow it to enliven ourselves and our communities.

-We are all connected to the land and deep inside us that knowledge persists.
-It rises up inside us when we are in open spaces like meadows or fields that push up against the city edges.
-It can press its way into our consciousness, interrupting our routines and reminding us of what matters.
+We are all connected to the land and, deep inside of us, that knowledge persists.
+It rises up in us when we’re out in the scrubby wild meadows that are always pushing back at the city’s edges, or it presses its way into our consciousness, interrupting our routines and reminding us what matters.

 It is important to leave our daily lives behind for a magical spell even if it is for an hour or a weekend.
 One never knows what one would find.
 Surprises open our hearts, eloquently reminding us of the amazing beauty and resiliency of the wild.
 Even when we return to work, the feeling lingers that we are connected to the great web of life, that we are held by it and cared for.